Ro raises $500M to grow its remote and in-home primary care platform – TechCrunch

 “To me, what I’m really excited about is being able to continue to invest in that infrastructure and add even more,” Reitano told me.
 “We’ll continue to invest in telemedicine, we’ll continue to invest in our logistics and pharmacy, and continue to invest in in-home care, as well as the connection between the three, and then we’ll also invest in additional diagnostics, remote patient monitoring — so collecting and distributing devices to patients to go from reactive to proactive care.”

 Ro’s model focuses on primary care delivered direct to consumer, without involving any payer or employer-funded and guided care programs.
 The idea is to reduce costs through vertical integration and other efficiency engineering efforts in order to get them to the point where they’re effectively on par with your out-of-pocket expense with co-pays anyway.
-Reitano explained that the insurance system as it exists in the U.S. now only effectively masks individual costs, making it less clear that much of what a person pays out in healthcare costs comes out of their pocket anyway, whether it’s through taxation, or employers allocating more of the funds they have available for compensation to healthcare, vs. take-home pay.
+Reitano explained that the insurance system as it exists in the U.S. now only effectively masks individual costs, making it less clear that much of what a person pays out in healthcare costs comes out of their pocket anyway, whether it’s through taxation, or employers allocating more of the funds they have available for compensation to healthcare, versus take-home pay.

 That’s what’s behind Ro’s recent push into operating its own pharmacies, and growing that footprint to include more all the time.
-Reitano told me that the company will have 10 pharmacies by the end o this year, and 15 by the end of next, all placed strategically around the country to ensure that it can provide next-day shipping to patients at ground shipping rates pretty much anywhere in the U.S.
+Reitano told me that the company will have 10 pharmacies by the end of this year, and 15 by the end of next, all placed strategically around the country to ensure that it can provide next-day shipping to patients at ground shipping rates pretty much anywhere in the U.S.

 Doing that kind of vertical optimization has enabled Ro to offer 500 common drugs at $5 per month, including treatments for heart disease, anxiety, depression and diabetes — with a plan to ramp it to 1,000 drugs available at that price by year’s end.
 That’s roughly equal to the co-pay required for many insurers for the same treatments.